lmfit/lmfit-py/doc/model.rst

    values for ``data`` and use it to construct reasonable starting values for the parameters.

-.. method:: calc_model(params=None[, **kws])
+.. method:: eval(params=None[, **kws])

-    calculate the model function for a set of parameters
+    evalueate the model function for a set of parameters and inputs.

     :param params: parameters to use for fit.
     :type params: ``None`` (default) or Parameters
     :return:       ndarray for model given the parameters and other arguments.

    If ``params`` is ``None``, the internal ``params`` will be used.

-   All other arguments for the model function (including all the independent vairables!) will need to be passed in using keyword arguments.
+   Note that all other arguments for the model function (including all the independent vairables!) will need to be passed in using keyword arguments.